Young Investigator Mirna Ghemrawi on identifying unknown non-human DNA samples

 The new Investigator blog shines a personal spotlight on individual scientists at the exciting early stages of a career working in the field of human identification and forensics.
 The passion and commitment revealed in their stories are an inspiration to all in our community.

-This chapter in the series introduces Mirna Ghemrawi, a doctoral student at Florida International University.
+This month we go behind the scenes with Mirna Ghemrawi, a doctoral student at Florida International University.
 Mirna has traveled a long distance from Lebanon to FIU where she is working on species identification with a particular focus on Pyrosequencing-based DNA analysis.

 Tell us about your background and how you became interested in forensic science?